-Fiber optic patch cord is available in OM1, OM2, OM3, OM4 multimode and OS2 single-mode types.
+There are many fiber patch cord types, such as OM1, OM2, OM3, OM4 multimode fiber and OS2 single mode fiber types.
 Both ends of the cable are terminated with a high performance hybrid or single type connector comprising of a SC, ST, FC, LC, MTRJ, E2000 connector in simplex and duplex.
 These are typically not ruggedized, depending on the application, making them suitable for internal use.
-How to choose right patch cables for your network?
+How to choose right fiber patch cord types for your network?
 Just follow these 6 steps.

 Step 1: Choose the Right Connector Type (LC/SC/ST/FC/MPO/MTP)